Sigmoid Head for Quality Estimation under Language Ambiguity: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Helmholtz Programme-oriented Funding, with project number 46.24.01, project name AI for Language Technologies.
 We acknowledge the HoreKa supercomputer funded by the Ministry of Science, Research and the Arts Baden-Wurttemberg and by the Federal Ministry of Education and Research.
+This work also received support from the European Union’s Horizon research and innovation programme under grant agreement No 101135798, project Meetween (My Personal AI Mediator for Virtual MEETtings BetWEEN People).